JamesWoolfenden/learn-terraform/docs/install.md

 ### Plan

 What would happen on an Apply.
-The commnad is a hangover from older versions of Terraform, the apply command now includes a plan stage by default.
+The command is a hangover from older versions of Terraform, the apply command now includes a plan stage by default.

 ```cli
 $ terraform plan